RowBowl/MusicNotesCounterPractice/README.md

-# Hexatone: Music Intervals Generate
+# Hexatone: Music Intervals Generator
 A simple practice tool for counting the number of semitones (half notes) between two given notes.
 Developed with Node.js and Express.

 <!-- Future plans: Showing notes in chromatic circle.
 Expand to provide more beginner music theory tools